This post is also available in: French

 Take a Cruise Down The Mekong

-One of the ways many people choose to arrive in Luang Prabang is to take a slow boat down the Mekong from Thailand to Laos, a journey which allows you to soak up the views of the region at a leisurely pace.
-Even if you arrive by plane into Luang Prabang, you can still enjoy the vistas by taking a cruise down the Mekong from the city.
+One of the ways many people choose to arrive in Luang Prabang is to take a slow boat down the Mekong from Thailand to Laos, a journey that allows you to soak up the views of the region at a leisurely pace.
+Even if you arrive by plane in Luang Prabang, you can still enjoy the vistas by taking a cruise down the Mekong from the city.

 Luang Prabang is located on the confluence between the Mekong and the Khan rivers which made it an important trade location as well as being a royal and religious capital.
-There are still many rural communities who live along the Mekong River which can be seen as you travel downstream and you’ll often be greeted by children who stand on the riverbanks waving as boats that pass by!
+There are still many rural communities that live along the Mekong River which can be seen as you travel downstream and you’ll often be greeted by children who stand on the riverbanks waving as boats that pass by!

 Visit the Night Market

 Once you’ve watched the sunset over the city from Mount Phou Si, you’ll want to check out the night market that sprawls through the streets of Luang Prabang.
 This buzzing market consists of locals selling their wares from small mats and stalls, with everything from lampshades and local artwork to silk scarves and souvenirs being on offer.

 The Night Market started as a way for local people to provide tourists the chance to buy handmade crafts before Christmas back in 2002, and as it was such a success it never stopped!
 Travelers can, therefore, peruse the stalls every night from 5 pm.

 Check Out The Food Markets